 A procedural detail: the complaint is not sent directly to the regional office, but rather through the tax inspectorate that issued the decision.
 The inspectorate is obliged to forward the complaint along with all audit materials to the higher authority within 3 days (Paragraph 1, Article 139.1 of the Russian Tax Code).

-Filing an appellate complaint blocks the decision from entering into legal force.
+Filing an appellate complaint suspends entry into force of the audit decision.
 Until the UFNS issues its decision, the tax inspectorate has no right to issue collection orders, debit funds from accounts, or apply enforcement measures under Article 46 of the Russian Tax Code (Paragraph 9, Article 101 of the Russian Tax Code).

 Once the UFNS upholds the decision, it enters into legal force.
 From this moment, the taxpayer gains the right to challenge the non-normative legal act in an arbitrazh court under the rules of Chapter 24 of the Russian Arbitrazh Procedure Code.
 The deadline for applying to the court is 3 months from the moment the organization became aware of the violation of its rights (Part 4, Article 198 of the Russian Arbitrazh Procedure Code).